Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Class GeometrySchema</h4>

 <p>Used in stores where all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
-Reduces redundancies of ArrayBufferView geometry declarations in a store.Reuses the GeometryAttribute type from FeatureData; however, only valueType and valuesPerElement are mandatory.</p>
+Reduces redundancies of ArrayBufferView geometry declarations in a store.
+Reuses the GeometryAttribute type from FeatureData; however, only valueType and valuesPerElement are mandatory.</p>

 <table>
 	<tr>